Primary Position Title: District Manager

 - Delegate tasks as appropriate.

 - Provide opportunities for adults to develop and use their leadership skills and other talents.

-- Support new Leaders in the District, and in consultation with the Learning Partner overs her development, complete Induction responsibilities and sign-off
+- Support new Leaders in the District, and in consultation with the Learning Partner oversee her development, complete Induction responsibilities and sign-off

 - Passport activities as appropriate.